 For the purposes of the Teachers' Pensions Scheme (TPS), local authorities are deemed to be the employers of teachers employed in maintained schools, whoever is the contractual employer.
-This brings with it the duty, under the Teachers' Pensions Regulations 1997, to make data returns relating to contributions, salaries and service for the staff concerned to Teachers Pensions.
+This brings with it the duty, under the Teachers' Pensions Regulations 2014, to make data returns relating to contributions, salaries and service for the staff concerned to Teachers Pensions.

-Schools must ensure that their contracts with third party payroll agencies contain proper provision requiring the agency to supply data returns in the format as reasonably specified by the Authority.
+Schools must ensure that their contracts with third party payroll agencies contain proper provision requiring the agency to supply a monthly return of salary and service to the Authority and in the format as reasonably specified by the Authority.
 Governing bodies must also ensure that details of Additional Voluntary Contributions (AVCs) are passed to the Authority within the time limit showed in the AVC scheme.
 Annex C sets out the full details.
 Where a revision to the contract involves increased charges then the additional cost is to be met from within the existing schools' budget share.